aws-samples/amazon-chime-react-native-demo/README.md

 ### Android
 The following files are all under `android/app/src/main/java/com/amazonaws/services/chime/rndemo`.
+If you are copy pasting the following files, make sure to adjust the package path and import path accordingly at the top of these files.
 * `NativeMobileSDKBridge.kt`:Functions that will be available in React Native through Native Module.
 * `RNEventEmitter.kt`: Utility class that provides helper to send events to React Native.
 * `MeetingObservers.kt`: Event handlers to pass Amazon Chime SDK events into React Native.